giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 In current structural analysis practice, the definition of section properties for non-prismatic members is typically embedded within the solver itself.
-Geometry and material participation are often collapsed into a discrete table of section properties evaluated at a fixed set of stations, tied to the solver mesh and conventions.
+Geometry and material participation are not treated as independent fields;
+instead, they are collapsed into a discrete table of section properties evaluated at a fixed set of stations, tied to the solver mesh and conventions.
 This coupling makes the sectional model difficult to inspect, reuse, or transfer across different solvers, and it obscures the distinction between the continuous physical model and its numerical discretisation.

 Many structural and mechanical engineering problems involve members whose cross-section changes along their length: tapered towers, variable-depth